Ryux411/ShopTitan-Sentinel/README.md

 Each status and action is echoed in the console.
 No external log files are created by default.

-## Customisation

-- Change the **check interval** by editing the `CheckInterval` variable.
-- Add extra actions (e.g., keystrokes) by inserting PowerShell `SendKeys` commands in the restart logic section.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Please open an issue or submit a pull request.